 is a legal document that explains the tests, treatments, or procedures that you may need.
 Informed consent means you understand what will be done and can make decisions about what you want.
 You give your permission when you sign the consent form.
 You can have someone sign this form for you if you are not able to sign it.
 You have the right to understand your medical care in words you know.
 Before you sign the consent form, understand the risks and benefits of what will be done.
 Make sure all your questions are answered.

-Your caregiver will perform a psychiatric assessment.
+Your healthcare provider will perform a psychiatric assessment.
 He will ask if you have a history of psychological trauma, such as physical, sexual, or mental abuse.
 He will ask if you were given the care that you needed when you needed it.
 He will ask if you have a history of alcohol or drug abuse.
-Your caregiver will ask if you want to hurt or kill yourself or others.
+Your healthcare provider will ask if you want to hurt or kill yourself or others.
 He will also ask about your hobbies and goals, the people in your life who support you, and how you feel about treatment.
-The answers to these questions help caregivers plan your treatment.
+The answers to these questions help healthcare providers plan your treatment.

 - CT scan: This test is also called a CAT scan.
 An x-ray machine uses a computer to take pictures of your head.
-You may be given dye to help caregivers see the pictures better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+You may be given dye to help healthcare providers see the pictures better.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.

 - MRI: This scan uses powerful magnets and a computer to take pictures of your head.
 You may be given dye to help the pictures show up better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
-Tell the caregiver if you have any metal in or on your body.
+Tell the healthcare provider if you have any metal in or on your body.